Hoonsbrand/AppleAcademyCV/Personal Projects/The Gym Hero/README.md

        1. change the if - else from TimerModeViewController to more efficiently.

        2. solve Exception caught in AudioQueueInternalNotifyRunning - error -66671.
+(Done)

        3. apply MVC pattern

        4. fix auto-layout to make it fit for any Iphone's resolution.
 (Done)